• Skip to primary navigation

 • 2 pounds salmon fillet divided into 6 equal portions

-• 3 tablespoons + 1 stick of butter
+• 3 tablespoons of softened butter

-• 1 teaspoon+ 2 tablespoons gluten free Dijon mustard
+• 1 teaspoon gluten free Dijon mustard

 • 1/2 teaspoon paprika